Game Day Preview - CGY vs. CDL

 - Game Day Preview - CGY vs. CDL - Calgary Wranglers

-- Preview - Game #5: Tucson Roadrunners vs Bakersfield Condors - Tucson Roadrunners
+- Egor Sokolov Scores Twice to Lift Roadrunners Over Condors 3-2 in Overtime - Tucson Roadrunners

-- Wolf Pack Open Homestand with Visit from Phantoms - Hartford Wolf Pack
+- The Canucks Fall 4-1 Against The San Diego Gulls To Spilt The Series - Abbotsford Canucks

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.